International Prospective Students

 According to U.S. immigration regulations, the "completion date" is defined as the day you complete your final degree requirements.
 Your actual completion date may not necessarily be the day of your graduation ceremony or the date on your I-20 (In fact, many students actually finish their degree requirements before the completion date on their I-20).

-TU requires all students whose native language is not English, and who do not submit an acceptable English language proficiency test score to take a battery of English placement tests to determine whether or not they will need to enroll in the English Language and American Culture program (ELAC).
+TU requires all students whose native language is not English, and who do not submit an acceptable English language proficiency test score to take a battery of English placement tests to determine whether or not they will need to enroll in the English as a Second Language (ESL).
 If you have met our English language test score requirements, or are from an English speaking country, it will be reflected in this section.
 If you have not met the English language test score requirements, it will also be reflected in this section.

 This information will be viewed during your visa appointment and you must prove through official documents that it is true and accurate.
 Please notify us as soon as possible if your financial situation has changed since the time that you provided your financial documents to TU.